Vishakh2012/frontend-engineering-octernship/README.md

 Houseware is changing the way the data warehouse is leveraged, and we want you to help build Houseware!
 Our team came together to answer the singular question, "how can we flip the value of the data warehouse to the ones who really need it, to the ones who drive decisions".

 In this role, you'll have the opportunity to work as a Frontend engineer with the Houseware team on multiple customer-facing projects.
-You'd be involved with delivering the optimal user experience for the end user, while taking complete ownership of engineering challenges - this would include communicating with the stakeholders, setting the right expectations, and ensuring top quality for the code & the product being shipped.
+You'd be involved with delivering the optimal user experience for the end user, while taking complete ownership of engineering challenges - this would include communicating with the stakeholders, setting the right expectations, and ensuring top quality for the code & the product being shipped./

 ### Octernship role description